Ali Forney Center (Manhattan/Brooklyn)

 Phone: 718-467- 4446

 Contact: Dr. Jeffrey Birnbaum

 The Health and Education Alternatives for Teens (HEAT) Program provides comprehensive medical care program for HIV+ and at-risk youth aged 13 to 24.
 HEAT provides age-appropriate and culturally competent care for heterosexual, gay, lesbian, bisexual, and transgender minority youth.
-These services are provided at the Center for Health Services at Bedford Stuyvesant, a satellite clinic of SUNY Downstate Medical Center.
+These services are provided at University Hospital of Brooklyn at SUNY Downstate Medical Center.
 HEAT provides comprehensive medical, case management, HIV counseling and testing (C/T), mental health, treatment adherence, STD diagnosis and treatment, gynecological services, pregnancy testing and family planning, outreach, transition services, hormone and transgender youth services, support services and access to research to high-risk and HIV-infected youth.
 HEAT operates under a one-stop shopping philosophy where all services are provided in one youth friendly clinic setting.
 All services are free and confidential.

 Pride for Youth

 2050 Bellmore Avenue